This post contains affiliate links. Please read our disclosure for more information.

-The most obvious downside is the competition.
+The most obvious downside for UK-based freelancers is the competition.
 You are competing against thousands of people from developing countries.
-Countries where the cost of labor is a lot lower.
+Countries where the cost of labour is a lot lower.

 A freelancer based in The Philippines is happy to work for $3/hour because that money goes a lot further than it does in the UK.

 The second negative that springs to mind is the unfair way Upwork treats its freelancers.
-If a dispute arises, Upwork nearly always favors the client.
+If a dispute arises, Upwork nearly always favours the client.

 If you do happen to receive a bad review.
 It’s not the end of the world.

 When I first started, after a few disagreements with dodgy clients I found myself sinking down to 66% reputation!
 I was devastated and vowed to delete my Upwork profile.
 (I can be a bit of drama queen!)